An Open-Source Infrastructure for Collaborative Multitrack Music Research

 A preliminary usability study was conducted in collaboration with La Scène, the student music association at Télécom Paris, involving 22 amateur musicians.
 Participants completed a set of tasks covering the platform’s core functionalities under realistic, self-directed conditions.
 Core recording tasks achieved high completion rates, while areas such as metadata annotation and collaboration management were identified as requiring interface improvements.
 The full results are available here.

-Building on this preliminary study, a practice-based evaluation is currently underway in collaboration with the FLO Lab (Female Laptop Orchestra) — a collective of experienced musicians, composers, and researchers specialising in laptop-based and electroacoustic performance, distributed across multiple institutions and geographical locations.
-Their profile as technically literate, geographically dispersed practitioners makes them a particularly relevant user group for assessing the platform’s collaborative recording workflows under real-world conditions.
-This ongoing work aims to assess the platform’s usability and research potential within a more sustained, practice-oriented musical context.
+Building on this preliminary study, a practice-based evaluation is currently underway with the FLO Lab (Female Laptop Orchestra) — a collective of musicians, composers, and researchers specialising in laptop-based and electroacoustic performance across multiple institutions.
+As technically literate, geographically dispersed practitioners, they represent an ideal user group for evaluating the platform under real-world collaborative conditions.
 Preliminary results are publicly accessible.

 Together, these evaluation efforts not only inform the platform’s ongoing development but also underscore its potential as a research tool across diverse musical contexts and communities.